-With the expanded versions of the Princess Plus and Princess Premier options, the company says guests will be able to save money in several ways.
-How much?
-Read on for details.
+With the expanded versions of the Princess Plus and Princess Premier options, the company says guests can save money in several ways.

-By bundling the most popular of these offerings together, guests are able to save… especially when compared to what each amenity would cost if purchased separately.
+By bundling the most popular of these offerings, guests can save, especially compared to what each amenity would cost if purchased separately.

-The first package, which the line began rolling out this week, is called Princess Plus, which features the Plus beverage package, WiFi for one device, gratuities, two premium desserts per day, unlimited juice bar beverages, and two Xponential fitness classes per cruise.
+The first package, Princess Plus, features the Plus beverage package, Wi-Fi for one device, gratuities, two premium desserts per day, unlimited juice bar beverages, and two Xponential fitness classes per cruise.

 The drink package included with Princess Plus covers beverages up to $15, while Princess Premier covers those up to $20.
-And the photo package offered with Premium includes unlimited digital photos as well as up to three prints.
+Meanwhile, the photo package offered with Premium includes unlimited digital photos as well as up to three prints.

-For those who are not interested in items such as the drink package or fitness classes, Princess also offers the Standard Package, which is essentially your cruise fare without perks.
+For those not interested in items such as the drink package or fitness classes, Princess also offers the Standard Package, which is essentially your cruise fare without perks.
 Once on board, guests can, of course, opt to pay for any or all of the amenities individually.
 Details on all three options can be found here.